SomebiJN/Image-Repository/README.md

 ```
 $ nodemon server.js
 ```
-The app can now be viewed in the broser and once the selected file is submitted, it is displayed in the gallery
+The app can now be viewed in the browser and once the selected file is submitted, it is displayed in the gallery.